gruepr/gruepr/README.md

         All the student data is read from a file, and the students are split into teams of any desired size(s).
 A good distribution of students into teams is determined by a numerical score.
 The score can be based on:
-           1) preventing isolated women, isolated men, and/or single-gender teams;
+           1) preventing isolated women, isolated men, isolated non-binary persons, and/or single-gender teams;
            2) preventing isolated URM students;
            3) achieving within each team either homogeneity or heterogeneity of up to 15 "attributes", which could be skills assessments, work preferences, attitudes, major, or any other categorical/Likert question;
            4) preventing students with incompatible attributes from being on the same team;
-           5) achieving a high degree of overlap in schedule freetime;
+           5) achieving a high degree of overlap in schedule freetime (with timezone awareness);
            6) preventing any particular students from being on the same team;
            7) requiring any particular students to be on the same team; and/or
            8) requiring at least a certain number of students from a particular list to be on the same team.